-Enabled: BIOS searches for floppy disk drive to determine if it is 40 or 80 tracks.
-Note that BIOS can not tell from 720K, 1.2M or track number.
+- BIOS searches for floppy disk drive to determine if it is 40 Enabled: or 80 tracks.
+Note that BIOS can not tell from 720K, 1.2M or 1.44M drive type as they are all 80 tracks. - BIOS will not search for the type of floppy disk drive by Disabled: track number.
 Note that there will not be any warning message if the drive installed is 360K.